Are you having a hard time staying hydrated while you’re pregnant? Do you even know what dehydration signs are?

 - When you are dehydrated, you will also experience a dry mouth, lips, and eyes, because of the lack of fluid to keep them moist.

-- Dark urine and an increased risk of UTIs because your body is restricting how much water leaves.
+- Dark urine and an increased risk of UTIs because your body is restricting how much water leaves your body and there is not enough water to flush out any bacteria that may have gotten into the urinary tract.

 - And finally, because our brains need to be hydrated to work, you might experience poor focus, tiredness, and dizziness.